What is X10?

 |X10 In-Wall Dimmer Switch||X10 In-Wall Dual Outlet Receptacle|

-Due to the age of X10 technology, these devices do not offer more modern convinces like quick response, encryption or robust scaling.
-More modern technologies like UPB continue X10’s legacy of powerline networking while alternatives like Z-Wave and Zigbee eschew the powerline completely in favor of wireless systems.
+Technologies like UPB continue X10’s legacy of powerline networking while alternatives like Z-Wave and Zigbee eschew the powerline completely in favor of wireless systems.
 Systems like Insteon use some of the principles of X10 powerline technology while coupling it with advanced wireless technology to create highly-reliable dual-mesh networks.

 Insteon is the best-selling, most-reliable home control and automation technology available today.
 Using both the existing wires (powerline) in the home and radio-frequency communication, Insteon adds remote control automation to lights and appliances throughout your home, and can even be integrated with various security systems.
 Insteon is the gold-standard in home automation, allowing you to manage your home the way you want.
 Easy to install and setup, Insteon delivers the flexibility and dependability to make your life more convenient, safe and fun.
 Below are some of the more popular Insteon devices:

 |Insteon Motion Sensor||Insteon Open/Close Sensor|

 Technical Facts About X10

 X10 sends bursts of 120 kHz(RF) signal, representing digital information, onto the powerline at the zero crossing of the AC sine wave (to minimize interference).
 Each X10 product can be assigned a house code (A-P) and a unit code (1-16) – thus providing up to 256 unique addresses.
 Most products contain two small address wheels which are used to set the address.